disruptek/nimph/README.md

 it's doing here, you'll see that we're setting up a local dependency tree with which to build nimph and its dependencies.

-First, we clone the repository if necessary.

-Next, we download Nimble's package list and use it to install the dependencies.

-Then we simply run the compiler to build `nimph` in the current directory.

 If successful, the full path to the binary is output.
 ```
 #!/bin/bash